isle-project/graphmaker/lib/spec/readme_template.md

 > make this graph directed
 ```

+(Note that individual edges can be made undirected, directed, or bidirected, regardless of the
+graph's specified type.
+The graphs type becomes the default for an edge.)

-It also supports the creation of trees or Directed Acyclic Graphs (DAGs).
+Graphmaker specially handles trees and Directed Acyclic Graphs (DAGs), which are typically
+displayed in a form consistent with their structure.
 To create a tree or DAG, you need to specify a __parent relation__ between
 nodes: